📃 Solution for Exercise M3.01

 # solution

-best_lr = best_params['learning-rate']
+best_lr = best_params["learning_rate"]

-best_mln = best_params['max leaf nodes']
+best_mln = best_params["max_leaf_nodes"]

 model.fit(data_train, target_train)